 Ladies: Free before 1:00 am.

-Jewel nightclub offers a guest list on most nights.
-But on holiday or event weekends, Jewel may provide a limited list for ladies only, reduced cover charge, or no list at all.
+Jewel Nightclub offers a guest list on most nights.
+But on big weekends, Jewel may provide a limited list for ladies only.
+Sometimes too, on holidays, there may not be a list at all.

 Please include the following information with your request.